Skip to content

 Building Essential Skills

 You will see the skills referenced as part of the Careerpilot Skills Profile as well as on our dedicated skills page, with links to the Skills Builder Framework which breaks these skills down into individual steps to support progression.
-We have also been accredited with Skills Builder Level 3 Impact award in recognition of supporting students to practice their skills as part of our careers lessons.
+We have been accredited with Skills Builder Level 3 Impact award in recognition of supporting students to practice their skills as part of our careers lessons.

-View a video introduction to Careerpilot
+View a short video introduction to Careerpilot

 How to tell students and parents about Careerpilot